FarronF/limerick-council-meetings/meetings/2018/05/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th March 2018.md

 and not Limerick Twenty Thirty DAC, in accordance with normal protocols for acquisition of

 property.
-The Deputy Chief Executive and Director of Economic Development added that--- 17
+The Deputy Chief Executive and Director of Economic Development added that
+---
+17

 the Company acted in the interest of the Council and was tasked with delivering projects